 What is Botanical Latex?

-and our all natural latex mattresses which really threw me for a loop.
+and our all natural latex mattresses?
+This question was a good one, and it really threw me for a loop.
 So I searched Google for the words “Botanical Latex” and sure enough I confirmed my belief.
 Someone had convinced this unsuspecting customer that 100 percent all natural latex was something different from 100% botanical latex.
 This question was posed to me in many different ways and most recently yesterday in a price comparison so we have decided to blog the answer.
 I believe the term botanical latex muddies the waters and creates misleading information.
 Today we set the record straight:

 · No windy sales pitch about latex rubber